hhainguyen/indigo/_posts/2018-04-30-namepatterns1.markdown

 ---
 title: "What are the most important patterns in human names?"
 layout: post
-date: 2016-04-30 13:45
+date: 2018-04-30 13:45
 image: https://raw.githubusercontent.com/hhainguyen/indigo/gh-pages/assets/top100-uknames.png
 headerImage: true
 tag:
-- ngrams
+- python
 - tree-based models
-- randomforest
+- random forest
-- extratrees
+- extra trees
 - xgboost
-- name classifications
+- name classification
-star: true
+star: false
 category: blog
 author: hai
 description: In this blog post, we will look at the importance of such syntatic features (sub-words) in name classification.
 We are going to do this by using some extensions of tree bagging models (*Random Forest* and *Extremely Randomized Trees*) to classify the datasets and then using feature importance of each model to see which parterns are more important patterns in classifying names.
 ---
 ## Introduction
-In this series of blog posts, I will going through a process of finding syntatic patterns of personal names.
+In this series of blog posts, I am gonna go through a process of finding syntatic patterns of personal names.
 This is relevant to my "Names" project, in that I was looking at building a flexible model for name classification tasks.
-In these posts we are only interested in finding the syntatic/linguistic patterns of personal names and do not try to build a working model.
+However in these posts we are only interested in finding the syntatic/linguistic patterns of personal names and do not try to build a working model.

 ### Dataset
 We gonna use a dataset consisting Olympics athletes' name and countries from the last 2 Olympics Games (2012 and 2016).
 To try not to make the posts too length, I have collected and cleaned a bit of the dataset so it is ready to use.

 ### Skill sets
 * Basic skills in this series of posts include **tree-based models (bagging and boosting)**, **vector-based text modelling** and (a bit of) **neural networks**.
-* Most code are written in **Python**; however I will occasionally move to *R* in some tasks due to the excellent R package's `ggplot2`.
+* Most code are written in **Python**; however I will occasionally move to **R** in some tasks due to the excellent R package's `ggplot2`.

 ## Part 1: What are the most important syntatic patterns in names?

 In this post, we are trying to follow human instinct while guessing where a person coming from.

-* Normally when I told people my first name,`Hai`, most of the time they would say I was from China.
+* When I told people my first name,`Hai`, most of the time they would say I was from China.
 Not quite.

 * If I told them my middle name, *removed for privacy*, then they would have another guess, from Korea or China.

-* Finally, when they knew my last name, `Nguyen`, 75% of them made a correct prediction
+* Finally, when they knew my last name, `Nguyen`, 75% of them made a correct prediction.

 So which features in a name that enable us to correctly guess where a person come from, or even their gender, age, etc?

 The first and easy answer would be linguistic/syntatic features.
+Such names or sub-names are somehow indexed in our brain so that every time we see a person with similar patterns/sub-names/names we can derive where they are from, which religion they follow and so on...

 In this first part, we will look at the importance of such syntatic features (sub-words) in name classification.
 We are going to do this by using some extensions of tree bagging models (*Random Forest* and *Extremely Randomized Trees*) to classify the datasets and then using feature importance of each model to see which parterns are more important features in classifying names.